Wiseone's Cross-Check: Building Digital Media Literacy in the Information Age

 This bias refers to the tendency of individuals to seek, interpret, and remember information in a way that confirms their preexisting beliefs and values while actively avoiding or dismissing information that contradicts them.

-In digital media, confirmation bias can operate surreptitiously, leading individuals to engage with content that aligns with their worldviews selectively.
+In digital media, confirmation bias can operate surreptitiously, leading individuals to selectively engage with content that aligns with their worldviews.
 This can manifest in various ways, such as following news outlets or social media accounts that echo their perspectives while unfollowing or dismissing those with differing viewpoints.

 Confirmation bias in the digital media landscape can reinforce existing misinformation and prejudices, creating self-reinforcing echo chambers where individuals are exposed only to content that confirms their biases.